 - (a) Businesses having less than 50 feet of lot frontage shall not have a freestanding sign. - (b) Businesses having street frontage of more than 50 feet shall be permitted one (1) freestanding sign not to exceed 64 sq ft of sign surface area. - (c) Businesses and Shopping Centers having more than 50 feet of frontage and over 80,000 sq ft (gross) building area are permitted up to 100 sq ft of sign surface area at a maximum height of 20 feet.
-Businesses and shopping centers (over 80,000 gross square feet) with 2 (two) points of ingress and egress on to a public road with 100 feet or more of secondary road frontage shall be permitted a second freestanding sign, not to exceed 64 sq ft in area and 8 feet in height. - (d) Shopping Centers with 5 or more stores and a gross area of 22,000 square feet or less shall be permitted one freestanding sign not to exceed 80 square feet in area and 15 feet in height. - (e) Shopping Centers with 5 or more stores and a gross area between 22,001 square feet and 79,999 square feet shall be permitted one freestanding sign not to exceed 15 feet in height and 90 sq ft in area. - (e) Except as noted above, businesses with a secondary point of access are permitted a second freestanding sign located at that point of access not to exceed 32 square feet in sign surface area and five (5) feet in height.
+Businesses and shopping centers (over 80,000 gross square feet) with 2 (two) points of ingress and egress on to a public road with 100 feet or more of secondary road frontage shall be permitted a second freestanding sign, not to exceed 64 sq ft in area and 8 feet in height. - (d) Shopping Centers with 5 or more stores and a gross area of 22,000 square feet or less shall be permitted one freestanding sign not to exceed 80 square feet in area and 15 feet in height. - (e) Shopping Centers with 5 or more stores and a gross area between 22,001 square feet and 79,999 square feet shall be permitted one freestanding sign not to exceed 15 feet in height and 90 sq ft in area. - (f) Except as noted above, businesses with a secondary point of access are permitted a second freestanding sign located at that point of access not to exceed 32 square feet in sign surface area and five (5) feet in height. - (g) Outdoor Restaurant Drive-Through Order Station Menu Boards (RDTMB): A ground sign.
+An RDTMB sign face may be 100% digital (EMC) and shall only have one sign face.
+In the setting of a drive-through with multiple vehicular order lanes, for each order lane, up to two RDTMBs are permitted per lane (e.g., for a preorder RDTMB and for the main RDTMB).
+A masonry base, up to three feet in height is required for each RDTMB.
+The total allowable sign square footage for up to two RDTMBs per ordering lane shall not exceed 55 square feet.
+However, no single RDTMB shall exceed 40 square feet or seven feet in height.